Affiliate Disclosure

 We measured how slippery the mats were when soaked and how much they shifted on the floor over time.
 First, we tested how slippery the dry mat was, then we sprayed a few mists of water on the mat, and finally, we sprayed enough for it to be completely soaked to see how much traction was lost.
 Lastly, we tested how much the mats themselves shifted under our feet during use, making you reposition mats over time.
 Both tests were done barefoot since shoes add their own grip and affect the test in other ways.

 Surprisingly the Cumulus9, with its slightly odd-feeling mat, performed the best in the spray test.
 When soaked, the CumulusPRO was ranked second best, also maintaining its unique grip feel and making us feel confident to use this in slippery situations.
-Tied for third place were the Sky, Royal, and Topo mats.
+Tied for third place were the Sky Solutions, Royal, and Topo mats.
 It definitely was better than standing on a wet tile floor and helped with traction but you can still slip if you’re not careful.
 The worst performer in this test was the Gorilla Grip mat, providing the least traction when soaked.

 We shifted our weight, twisted and turned our body, and purposely tried to move the mat.
 The Topo, Gorilla Grip, and Royal mats moved enough when we forced them; however, the Topo didn’t shift around much during actual use despite its more slippery bottom.
 The Sky Solutions mat, CumulusPRO, and Cumulus9 shifted the least during this test, which means you won’t have to reposition them as often.